 So, the bottom line is that millions of us are going to need long-term care.
 It’s important to put an estate plan in place that will protect your assets if you become disabled.
 I’ve seen too many instances where a family has waited until crisis strikes to take action.
 Most of the time it’s then too late to save their assets and income from the hands of such a facility.

 Instead of putting this off, you can talk to an estate planning attorney now to ensure your bills will be covered in the long-run, without losing your house, your assets, or other income sources in the process.
-To get started, simply call our office at (919) 443-3035 for a Peace of Mind Planning Session.
+To get started, simply call our office at (919) 443-3035 to register for an upcoming seminar or to schedule a Vision Meeting to discuss your planning goals.

 Together we’ll walk through the complicated world of long-term care planning to ensure your family is protected when they need it the most.